Anaminus/probably/README.md

   source.

 ### Top bar
-In the Top bar are two buttons:
+In the Top bar are three buttons:

 - **Play/Pause**: Toggles sampling.
 While running, the distribution function is continuously called, and the results are displayed on the Graph.
 - **Reset**: Removes all results.
+- **About**: Displays a panel containing information about the plugin.

 ### Graph
 The Graph displays the results of sampling as a bar graph.
 Results are added to